Jbleezy/BO1-Reimagined/README.md

 * Add fast ADS to Speed Cola (when it becomes possible through game_mod)
 * Add fast grenade throw to Speed Cola (when it becomes possible through game_mod)
 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)
-* Change type 100 stock ammo to 180 unupgraded, 240 upgraded (from weapon file)
+* Change type 100 reserve ammo to 180 unupgraded, 240 upgraded (from weapon file)
 * Crossbow: decrease explosion radius, increase damage
 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
 * Disable easter eggs on all versus gamemodes